Skip to Content

 We are still in the midst of winter, meaning there will probably be at least a few weeks before you wind down on furnace use for the seasons.
 Luckily, most furnaces are well-constructed and built to sustain your needs for months at a time without an issue.
 However, there are some furnace problems that may require your immediate attention.
 One such problem: strange odors.
 Keep reading about the top five furnace smells you should never ignore, and remember that you can always call A-TEMP Heating, Cooling & Electrical for all your furnace repair, installation, and maintenance needs.

-Why Does My Furnace Smell Like Rotten Eggs?
+1. My Furnace Smells Like Rotten Eggs

-Why Does My Furnace Smell Like a Locker Room?
+2. Furnace Smells Like a Locker Room

 Smelling diesel fuel from your furnace when it runs is usually the product of an oil-based furnace burning off an excessive amount of fuel.
 When too much oil is put in your system, it will build up to create a fog that is highly flammable.
 Burning off this oil can cause your furnace to set things around it on fire if you are not paying attention, so be sure to watch out for this smell, and be careful not to put too much oil in your system if you need to refuel it.